For Sellers

 BEFORE THE HOME INSPECTION:

-• Observe things that are in need of maintenance.
-Does the house need to be painted, or deck need to be refinished?
+- Look for maintenance needs that are easy to recognize.
+Does the house need to be painted, or does the deck need to be refinished?
 Consider the costs of doing the work yourself.

-• Are there signs of moisture in the basement?
-Ask the seller the history of water seepage.
+- Are there signs of moisture in the basement?
+What caused the stains on the ceiling?
+Is there a history of water seepage?
+Have the issues been corrected?

-• Once you have found a house that fits your needs call Chip at Inspect Your Real Estate to discuss what home inspection services you will need, and schedule your home inspection.
+Once you have found a house you love that meets your needs, give me a call at 914-474-7695 to discuss what home inspection services you will need.
+I’ll get you on the schedule quickly.

 DURING THE HOME INSPECTION: